EduanPrinsloo/RoverKata/readme.md

 ### Inputs:
 + The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be 0, 0.
-+ The rest of the input is information pertaining to the rovers that have been deployed.
-Each rover has two lines of input:
++ The rest of the input is information pertaining to the rovers that have been deployed, each rover has two lines of input:
   + The first line gives the rover's initial position.
-  + and the second line is a series of instructions telling the rover how to explore the plateau i.e. *SWENNSW*
+  + The second line is a series of instructions telling the rover how to explore the plateau i.e. *SWENNSW*

 __The position is made up of two integers, corresponding to the x and y coordinates.__